AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 5-methyl furfural is considered safe within the typical use levels, with an established ADI not clearly reported but generally recognized as safe under FEMA GRAS.
-Dermal exposure in fragrance applications shows low irritation potential, with no significant sensitization reported.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
+For oral exposure, 5-methyl furfural is considered safe within the typical use levels in food, with no specific ADI established but generally accepted under the TTC (Threshold of Toxicological Concern) approach.
+Dermal exposure in fragrance applications is deemed low risk, with no significant irritation or sensitization reported.
+Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed during handling in concentrated forms.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature